madd15/ac_scoreboard/README.md

+### Scoreboard for Oceania RP
 ### Introduction
 ac_scoreboard is the ultimate standalone scoreboard solution for your server.

 You can use any supported framework to enable additional features such as group (job) list.
 Supported frameworks are [ox_core](https://github.com/overextended/ox_core), [es_extended](https://github.com/esx-framework/esx-legacy) and [qb-core](https://github.com/qbcore-framework/qb-core).

 Report bugs using [GitHub issues](https://github.com/antond15/ac_scoreboard/issues).
 Use the official [Discord server](https://discord.gg/2ZezMw2xvR) for support.